Rise of Nations: Gameplay

 Any of the game's nations can be played during any age, regardless of that nation's fate throughout actual history.
 Each of the 18 civilizations in Rise of Nations has 4 to 8 unique units.
 Some unique units are based on units that those nations would have, if they were not destroyed in real-life.
 For example, the Native American nations (the Aztecs, Maya, and Inca) have unique units in the Modern and Information ages which resemble real-world Iberian-South American guerrillas.
 There are 4 end conditions: capture, territorial superiority, wonder victory, or score victory.

 Gameplay focuses heavily on creating a balance between offense, defense, and economy.
 Generalship is also needed in this game like most RTS games; this includes a knowledge of the troops and what they are good at fighting.
 For example, pikemen are better than cannon at killing cavalry.
 Terrain plays a major part in this game and knowing the terrain is an important asset in battle.
 Generals can also be created from a fort to aid an army.

 Five tactical formations are also available, including the ability to compress or expand the line of battle.
 When a formation is chosen, the selected units automatically reposition themselves accordingly, typically with faster moving units in the front and slower moving, vulnerable units in the rear.

 In a manner similar to chess, slight strategic mistakes early in the game can turn into major tactical problems later on.
-For example, if a player starts with the nomad setting where no city is built at the start, it is wise to scout for an area that has resources before building a city, for without resources there is no army and the player will lose.
+For example, if a player starts with the nomad setting where no city is built at the start, it is wise to scout for an area that has resources before building a city, for without resources building units and structures is difficult and the player will lose.

 A single-player campaign, Conquer the World, is included in the game.
 It is comparable to the board game Risk, except that attacks are resolved with a real-time battle, which can last as long as 90 minutes depending upon the scenario.
 The player can also purchase reinforcements or bonus cards and engage in diplomacy with other nations.
 Bonus cards and reinforcement cards must be deployed from the Map screen.
 If the Player attacks a Nation's capital from the Map screen and wins, all of the territory belonging to that Nation come under the control of the Player and that Nation is eliminated.
 The campaign starts at the Ancient Age and progresses slowly over the course over the campaign to end at the Information Age (present day).
 During a battle it may be possible to advance to the next available age and upgrade units for the battle.Rise of Nations uses an Elo rating system to rank players.